target/goalert/swo/README.md

 Switchover (SWO) is a feature that allows a live system to switch from one database to another safely and with little to no user impact.

-Certainly, adding a section at the top to guide users and admins through the switchover process would be very useful.
-Here's how you can structure it:

 ## Steps to Perform Switchover

 1. **Preparation:** Configure all GoAlert instances with the `--db-url-next` flag (or using `GOALERT_DB_URL_NEXT` environment variable).
 Ensure that every instance is started or restarted with this configuration.